 They ease me onto a chair and wrap me in my eiderdown because I'm freezing cold and Gran gets a bottle and pours out some stuff that looks like water and smells sweet.
 'Drink this,' she says.
 'There's a good girl.
 It'll make you better.'
 So I drink it as well as I can for shaking.
 It's cool in my mouth and burning hot going down my throat but it doesn't make me feel better.
 It makes me feel so sick I don't know what to do with myself.

 'What is it?'
 I ask Gran.

 'Gordon's Gin,' she says.
 'It's good stuff.
 Just lie still and give it a chance to work.'

 I lie still for ages and the noise of the raid goes on all round us.
+'They've bombed our road, haven't they?'
+I say to Mum.

 'Yes,' Mum says grimly.
 'They have but it's over now.
 Are you warmer?'

 I tell her I am, because that's what she wants me to say, but I'm still very cold and still shaking.
 It takes ages and ages before I can stop.

 'Well that's it, 'Mum says to Gran.
 'We're not staying here.'

 'It's all right saying that,' Gran says.
 'Where can we go?'

 'You leave it to me,' Mum says.
 'I'll fix it.'